Salman Rushdie: Jaipur Literature Festival (2012)

-Chautauqua attack (2022)
+2022 murder attempt

-On 12 August 2022, while about to start a lecture at the Chautauqua Institution in Chautauqua, New York, Rushdie was attacked by a man who rushed onto the stage and stabbed him repeatedly, including in the neck and abdomen.
-The attacker was pulled away before being taken into custody by a state trooper; Rushdie was airlifted to UPMC Hamot, a tertiary trauma centre in Erie, Pennsylvania, where he underwent surgery before being put on a ventilator.
+On 12 August 2022, while about to start a lecture at the Chautauqua Institution in Chautauqua, New York, Rushdie was attacked by a man who rushed onto the stage and stabbed him repeatedly, including in the face, neck and abdomen.
+The attacker was pulled away before being taken into custody by a state trooper; Rushdie was airlifted to UPMC Hamot, a tertiary trauma center in Erie, Pennsylvania, where he underwent surgery before being put on a ventilator.

 Security measures at UPMC Hamot were increased due to the potential threat of further attempts on his life.
-This included 24 hour protection with a security officer outside his room and searches being performed upon entry into the hospital.
+This included 24-hour protection with a security officer outside his room and searches being performed upon entry into the hospital.
 The suspect was identified as 24-year-old Hadi Matar of Fairview, New Jersey.
 Later in the day, Rushdie's agent, Andrew Wylie, confirmed that Rushdie had received stab injuries to the liver and hand, and that he might lose an eye.
 A day later, Rushdie was taken off the ventilator and was able to speak.

 On 23 October 2022, Wylie reported that Rushdie had lost sight in one eye and the use of one hand but survived the murder attempt.
+Rushdie's memoir about the attack, Knife: Meditations After an Attempted Murder, was published in April 2024.
+It hit number one in the Sunday Times Bestsellers List in the General hardbacks category.
+In the memoir, Rushdie engages in fictional conversations with the assailant, who is referred to as 'A.'

+The jury selection for the trial was originally scheduled to begin on 8 January 2024.
+However, Matar's lawyer successfully petitioned to delay the trial, arguing that they are entitled to see the memoir and any related materials before Matar stands trial, as the documents constitute evidence.

+Rushdie recalled experiencing a vivid dream of being stabbed in an ancient Roman amphitheatre two days before the actual stabbing occurred.
+The intensity of the dream caused him to consider canceling the event until he eventually decided on attending.

+In February 2025, the attacker, Hadi Matar, was found guilty of attempted murder and assault in connection with the stabbing.
+In May 2025, Matar was sentenced to 25 years in prison for the attack.